bradorego/bradorego.com/content/showcase/singlewire.md

    ],
    "date": "2016-09-09T11:12:46-05:00",
-   "headline": "UX research, enterprise dashboard re-design, mobile app design.", "description": "SingleWire's InformaCast is an emergency notification software platform trusted by federal agencies, major universities, and large companies.", "draft": false,
+   "headline": "UX research, enterprise dashboard re-design, mobile app design.", "description": "SingleWire's InformaCast is an emergency notification software platform trusted by federal agencies, major universities, and large companies.
+As part of their move to a web-based platform, SingleWire sought to improve product usability and launch new features.
+By leading the team through user-centered design processes and guiding user research, we were able to improve user satisfaction and better serve users with new products.", "draft": false,
    "image": "/img/showcase/singlewire/design/7.png",
    "imageGallery": [